bitshares/how.bitshares.works/bbf/user_guide/fund_account.md

 Currently, there are two forms to send funds.
 One is **Send** on the top menu.
 Another one is **Send (legacy)** on the side menu.
 Both work the same.

-First, we want to list what information items on the Send forms.
+First, we want to list what information on the Send form.
 Next, you can check each item in the Send form images.

 ### Send Forms items and descriptions